cindyli-13/EOM-CS-Club-Soutions/README.md

 # EOM-CS-Club-Soutions
-Solutions to questions covered at the EOM CS Club meetings will be posted here.
+Solutions to problems covered at the EOM CS Club meetings will be posted here.